 The Road Not Taken

-While travelling abroad as a younger man, I often had the feeling that the highlight of my entire vacation would be just around the next corner.
-This obsession of mine often made my travelling companions quite frustrated.
-The Pyramids, the Eiffel Tower and the Roman Colosseum are no-brainers.
-Of course you have to see these sights if you have a chance.
-However, I personally prefer serendipity.
-I love stumbling upon a gem that very few tourists have ever seen or experienced, don’t you?
-It is this very same nagging feeling that keeps compelling me to explore the mountain roads in Japan.
-I cannot travel down each and every road, but at least I can try to do justice to the one I chose to travel by:
+While travelling abroad as a younger man, I often had the feeling that the highlight of my entire vacation was just around the next corner.
+This obsession of mine often frustrated my travelling companions.
+The Pyramids, the Eiffel Tower and the Roman Colosseum are no-brainers—of course you have to see these sights if you get the chance.
+But personally, I prefer serendipity.
+I love stumbling upon a hidden gem that few tourists have ever seen or experienced.
+Don’t you?

-This site aims to curate your journey along the mountain roads at the very heart of rural Japan.
-Allow me to select the very best of what Yamanashi has to offer.
+This site aims to curate your journey along the mountain roads at the heart of rural Japan.
+Allow me to share the very best that Yamanashi has to offer.
 It doesn’t take much imagination to picture times long forgotten on these serendipitous adventures.

 Warmest regards,